mars-project/mars/docs/source/execution.rst

     >>>     # the eager mode is on only for the with statement
     >>>     ...

-If eager mode is on, Mars object like tensor and DataFrame will be executed immediately by default session once it is created.
+If eager mode is on, Mars objects like tensors and DataFrames will be executed immediately by default session once it is created.

 .. code-block:: python